John Barlas

+Biography

 Born in Burma, he was educated at Merchant Taylors' School and studied at New College, Oxford, where he befriended Oscar Wilde, who became an intimate companion.

 Having served as an organizer for the Social Democratic Federation and as a contributor to William Morris' socialist journal Commonweal, he demonstrated in Trafalgar Square on Bloody Sunday.
 He was allegedly "batoned and floored" there, after which it is said he fell, bloodied, at the feet of Eleanor Marx.
 Barlas was briefly associated with the Rhymers' Club, having been sponsored by Ernest Dowson.
 His work, which was mostly devoid of socialist themes, was much admired by contemporary authors such as John Davidson and Henry Stephens Salt.
 He was also known by his friends as a brilliant conversationalist and a man of compelling personality and good looks.

 Possessing both fragile mental health and intense emotions, Barlas was arrested on the morning of New Year's Eve, 1891 after walking to Westminster Bridge and firing a revolver three times at the House of Commons, apparently to show his contempt for Parliament.
 Although he was bailed out by Wilde, Barlas was eventually admitted to Gartnavel Asylum, Glasgow, where he spent much of his later life in severe mental illness.
 He died in 1914, aged 54, while still living in Gartnavel.